cirosantilli/linux-cheat/desktop.md

 On Ubuntu, you must install the Qt version separately for it to work on Qt apps via:

     sudo aptitude install -y ibus-qt4

-## Solaar

-Monitor status and configure Logitech wireless devices.

-List devices:

-    solaar-cli show

-List configuration of device:

-    solaar-cli config 1

-TODO how to change the Fn swap (in some keyboards, if you press F1 it does the Fn version istead).
-The following fails:

-    sudo solaar-cli config 1 fn-swap false